gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         }
     }

-## Feature: Java library produces multiple variants

-For example:

-    apply plugin: 'new-java'

-    libraries {
-        myLib {
-            buildFor platforms.java6, platforms.java8
-        }
-    }

-Builds a binary for Java 6 and Java 8.

-Dependency resolution selects the best binary from each dependency for the target platform.

 ## Feature: Dependency resolution for native components

 ## Feature: Build user views the dependencies for the native components of a project